telerik/xaml-docs/consuming-data/radobservablecollection.md

 * **ResumeNotifications**: Resumes the notifications.
 You can use this once you're finished with adding the new items.

+>Calling the ResumeNotifications method after adding items to the collection with suspended notifications raises the **CollectionChanged** event with **NotifyCollectionChangedAction.Reset**.

 * **Reset**: Raises the **CollectionChanged** event with **NotifyCollectionChangedAction.Reset**.

 ## Properties